 Legal Insurance

 A special needs trust — also referred to as a supplemental needs trust or SNT — is a type of trust that’s set up for people with disabilities or access and functional needs.
-It helps provide individuals with financial support without disqualifying them for government benefits, such as Medicaid or Supplemental Security Income (SSI).
+It helps provide financial support without disqualifying individuals for government benefits, such as Medicaid or Supplemental Security Income (SSI).1

-Needs-based government benefits have specific income and asset requirements that, if an individual surpasses them, can disqualify them from receiving the assistance they need.
-That means, if you have a child or loved one with a disability, supporting them financially can be difficult to do without impeding their ability to receive government benefits.
+Needs-based government benefits have specific income and asset limits.
+If an individual surpasses the limits, they can be disqualified from receiving assistance.
+That means if you have a child or loved one with a disability, supporting them financially can be difficult to do without affecting their ability to receive government benefits.

-By allocating funds and other assets to a trust, you’ll be able to provide help without counting those contributions toward their personal income.
+By putting funds and other assets into a trust, you can help provide help without those funds counting toward their personal income.
 Like other trust accounts, a special needs trust includes a grantor (who establishes the fund), a trustee (who manages the account), and a beneficiary (who receives the benefits).

 The funds in a special needs trust can be used for anything the beneficiary chooses.
 They're commonly used to pay for medical expenses, home care, transportation, and housing costs.
-Though government benefits may contribute to paying these expenses, they often don’t cover the full amount — but should an individual make enough money to afford the difference, they may no longer qualify for those benefits at all.
-Using SNT funds can help them fill in those gaps without worry.
+Though government benefits may contribute to paying these expenses, they often don’t cover the full amount.
+Having an SNT can help them fill in those gaps.

 There are two main types of special needs trusts: third party and first party.
 While third-party SNTs are the most common, there are some instances where a first-party trust makes more sense.